aleon1220/kiwiki/operating-systems/linux/README.md

 df --human-readable
 ```

-#### View your available disk devices, mount points (if applicable) to help you determine the correct device name to use
+#### View available disk devices, mount points (if applicable)
+helps to determine the correct device name to use

 ```bash
 lsblk